 - a.
 To maintain liaison with the Director of the Center for Teaching, Research, and Learning. - b.
-To maintain liaison with the University Librarian concerning plans and programs, and, in cooperation with the library, to assess the varying library needs of undergraduate students, graduate students, and faculty and examine the adequacy of the delivery of library services to students and faculty, in particular facilities, budget support, staff, and cooperation with the

-- Washington Research Library Consortium. - c.
-To maintain a liaison with the Office of Technology (OIT) concerning plans and programs, and in cooperation with OIT to assess the varying technology needs of the university and to make recommendations on those needs. - d.
+To maintain liaison with the University Librarian concerning plans and programs, and, in cooperation with the library, to assess the varying library needs of undergraduate students, graduate students, and faculty and examine the adequacy of the delivery of library services to students and faculty, in particular facilities, budget support, staff, and cooperation with the Washington Research Library Consortium. - c.
+To maintain a liaison with the Office of Technology (OIT) concerning plans and programs, and in cooperation with OIT to assess the varying technology needs of the university and to make recommendations on those needs.

+- d.
 To maintain a liaison with the Center for Teaching, Research, and Learning to assess and make recommendations on technology needs related to the teaching and research support and services provided by that office. - e.
-As appropriate, to report its findings and recommendations to the Committee on Academic Budget and Benefits, including recommendations about long-range financial planning. - 7.
-The Committee on Learning Assessment (COLA) is an elected body of the university faculty.
+As appropriate, to report its findings and recommendations to the Committee on Academic Budget and Benefits, including recommendations about long-range financial planning.

+7. The Committee on Learning Assessment (COLA) is an elected body of the university faculty.
 The committee is composed of nine full-time faculty members: one from KSB, SIS, SOC, SPA, and SOE, OGIS, and one from each of the three clusters for CAS; all to be elected by secret ballot within each unit.
 There will also be one representative from the AU Core Committee.
 Learning Assessment committee members serve staggered three-year terms.
 The Director of Institutional Research and Assessment shall be an ex officio non-voting member of this committee.
 The committee elects a Chair and Vice-Chair from among its members, with the Vice-Chair serving as the next chair in succession.
 If the Chair or Vice-Chair can no longer serve in that role, the committee will elect a new Chair and/or Vice-Chair from among its faculty members.

 - a.
 To provide guidance and assistance to the colleges and schools in developing and implementing academic program assessment plans. - b.
 To analyze and interpret assessment results, which are reported to the appropriate unit leader. - c.
-To interact with other stakeholders, such as the Vice-Provost for Undergraduate Studies; Dean of Graduate Studies and Vice Provost for Research; Center for Teaching, Research, and Learning; and Campus Life. - 8.
-The Term Faculty Affairs Committee (TFAC) is a body of the university faculty elected by term and continuing appointment faculty.
-The TFAC is composed of eleven voting term and continuing appointment faculty members: two from CAS (representing different clusters: Arts and Humanities, Social Sciences, and Natural Sciences), and one from each KSB, SIS, SOC, SPA, WCL, SOE, OGIS, OGPS, and the University Library.
+To interact with other stakeholders, such as the Vice-Provost for Undergraduate Studies; Dean of Graduate Studies and Vice Provost for Research; Center for Teaching, Research, and Learning; and Campus Life.

+8. Continuing Appointment and Term Faculty Affairs Committee (CATFAC) is a body of the university faculty elected by term and continuing appointment faculty.
+The CATFAC is composed of nine voting term and continuing appointment faculty members: two from CAS (representing different clusters: Arts and Humanities, Social Sciences, and Natural Sciences), and one from each KSB, SIS, SOC, SPA, WCL, SOE, and the University Library.
 All term or continuing appointment faculty at the university who have completed two years of full-time service are eligible to stand for election, except in the case that it would leave an academic unit with no representation.
-Each academic unit elects their representative member of the TFAC, by secret ballot within each unit.
+Each academic unit elects their representative member of the CATFAC, by secret ballot within each unit.
 Members will serve staggered two-year terms, with no more than five members to be elected in one year except to fill unexpired vacancies.
-Committee members are subject to a term limit of two consecutive terms or a maximum of four consecutive academic years and therefore cannot serve in the committee for the next two academic years.
-The Associate Dean for Academic Affairs will serve as an ex officio non-voting member of the committee with an advisory role.
-The agenda for each committee meeting will include a scheduled executive session.
+Committee chairs are subject to a term limit of two consecutive terms or a maximum of four consecutive academic years.
+The Associate Dean of Faculty and Inclusive Excellence will serve as an ex officio non-voting member of the committee with an advisory role.